Modular Nahm sums for symmetrizable matrices of indices $({2,\ldots, 2},1)$ and $({1,\ldots, 1},2)$

 and

-Nahm \cite{Nahm-2007} proposed the following famous problem: find all $(A,{b},{c})$ with rational entries such that \(f_{A,{b},{c}}(q)\) is a modular function.
-Recall that a modular function is certain meromorphic functions defined on $\mathbb{H} := \{\tau \in \mathbb{C} : \text{Im}\ \tau > 0\}$ satisfying modular transformation and certain holomorphic/meromorphic conditions (see Definition \ref{defi-modu}).
-Nahm also \cite{Nahm-2007} made a conjecture which provides a sufficient and necessary condition about the matrix \( A \) so that it is the matrix part of some modular triples.
-The conjecture is formulated in terms of the Bloch group and a system of polynomial equations induced by \( A \).
-For more details, please see Zagier \cite[p.
-43]{Zagier-2007}.
+Nahm \cite{Nahm-2007} proposed the following famous problem: find all $(A,\boldsymbol{b},c)$ with rational entries such that \(f_{A,\boldsymbol{b},c}(q)\) is a modular function, where $q=e^{2\pi i\tau}$ and $\tau\in \mathbb{H} := \{\tau \in \mathbb{C} : \text{Im}\ \tau > 0\}$.
+Such a triple $(A,\boldsymbol{b},c)$ is called a modular triple.
+Recall that a modular function is certain meromorphic function defined on $\mathbb{H}$ satisfying modular transformation and certain holomorphic/meromorphic conditions (see Definition \ref{defi-modu}).
+Nahm also \cite{Nahm-2007} made a conjecture which provides a necessary and sufficient condition about the matrix \( A \) so that it is the matrix part of some modular triples.
+The conjecture is formulated in terms of the Bloch group and a system of polynomial equations induced by \( A \), see Zagier \cite[p.
+43]{Zagier-2007} for more details.

 In 2007, Zagier \cite{Zagier-2007} made an important progress towards Nahm's problem.
 He confirmed Nahm's conjecture for $r = 1$ by showing that there are exactly seven modular triples.
 For $r\geq 2$, Nahm's conjecture is known to be false in general.
-Vlasenko and Zwegers \cite{Vlasenko-Zwegers-2011} provided a counterexample when $r = 2$, that is, for $A=\left(~3/4~~-1/4 \atop -1/4 ~~~3/4 \right)$, there exists a $b$ and $c$ such that $f_{A,b,c}(q)$ is modular, but not all solutions of Nahm's equation give a torsion element in the Bloch group.
-Nevertheless, Calegari, Garoufalidis and Zagier \cite{Calegari-Garoufalidis-Zagier-2023} proved one direction of Nahm's conjecture in the following sense: if $f_{A,b,c}(q)$ is modular, then the solution of Nahm's equation in the real interval $(0,1)^r$ gives a torsion element in the Bloch group.
-For \( r = 2 \) and \( 3 \), Zagier \cite{Zagier-2007} found many possible modular triples, which were later affirmed by Zagier \cite{Zagier-2007}, Vlasenko-Zwegers \cite{Vlasenko-Zwegers-2011}, Cherednik-Feigin \cite{Cherednik-Feigin-2013}, Wang \cite{Wang-2024a, Wang-2024b} and Cao-Rosengren-Wang \cite{Cao-Rosengren-Wang-2024}.
+Vlasenko and Zwegers \cite{Vlasenko-Zwegers-2011} provided a counterexample when $r = 2$, that is, for $A=\left(~3/4~~-1/4 \atop -1/4 ~~~3/4 \right)$, there exists a $\boldsymbol{b}$ and $c$ such that $f_{A,\boldsymbol{b},c}(q)$ is modular, but not all solutions of Nahm's equation give a torsion element in the Bloch group.
+For \( r = 2 \) and \( 3 \), Zagier \cite{Zagier-2007} found many possible modular triples, which were later affirmed by Cao--Rosengren--Wang \cite{Cao-Rosengren-Wang-2024}, Cherednik--Feigin \cite{Cherednik-Feigin-2013}, Vlasenko--Zwegers \cite{Vlasenko-Zwegers-2011}, Wang \cite{Wang-2024a, Wang-2024b} and Zagier \cite{Zagier-2007}.